Neruppu Da: Plot

-The friends seek help from MLA Kabali, the area counsellor and a well-wisher of Guru.
-Kabali tells them that Ravi will definitely come to them to avenge Sadha's death and that he cannot help them as Ravi is too powerful for him.
+The five friends seek help from MLA Kabali, the area counsellor and a well-wisher of Guru.
+Kabali tells them that Ravi will definitely come to avenge Sadha's death and that he cannot help the friends because Ravi is too powerful for him.
 Guru suggests that the friends finish off Ravi before he finds them, so the friends decide to kidnap him.
 The friends later visit Sadha's burial place, where all the dons from Chennai have assembled.
 Guru tells his friends that once Ravi goes away, they will kidnap him.
-At the site, Ravi asks Soori, who was drinking when the incident happened, only for him to not remember anything as he was drunk.
+At the site, Ravi asks Soori, who was drinking when the incident happened, who killed Sadha, only for Soori to not remember anything as he was drunk.
 Ravi then kills Soori in a fit of rage, and Guru is relieved since the only evidence against the friends is the dead Soori.
-However, Guru then gets a call from two of his friends, who were hiding in another place.
+However, Guru then gets a call from Samba and Parthi, who were hiding in another place.
 They tell him that they have kidnapped Ravi.
-Guru is very upset and explains to his friends what happened, telling them that they are back in trouble.
-As they discuss what to do next, Ravi manages to escape, and asks the friends for help.
-Apparently, Ravi actually does not know who kidnapped him as he met with an accident and became unconscious, so the friends release him.
-However, Ravi is, in fact, keen on finding the man who kidnapped him and killed Sadha.
-He then catches Kabali, who tells him everything.
-The friends are tracked down by Ravi.
-Guru later engages in a fight with Ravi and his henchmen, where he manages to defeat them but decides to spare Ravi.
+Guru is upset and explains to his friends what happened, telling them that they are back in trouble.

+As they discuss what to do next, Ravi manages to escape.
+He comes face-to-face with the five friends and asks them for help.
+Apparently, he does not know who kidnapped him as he met with an accident and became unconscious, so the friends release him.
+However, Ravi is keen on finding the man who kidnapped him and killed Sadha.
+Since he was kidnapped and hidden in the area of the friends, he enquires there and catches Kabali, who tells him everything.
+Ravi tracks down the five friends.
+Guru later engages in a fight with Ravi and his henchmen, where he defeats the henchmen but decides to spare Ravi.
 Guru tells Ravi that Sadha's death was an accident, but Ravi still has vengeance and threatens to kill Guru's loved ones.